A simple distributional difference-in-differences estimator for univariate and bivariate outcomes: Econometric analysis of the univariate case

-\begin{assumption}[No-interaction] \end{assumption} Let $\mathcal{Y}_d(G=g, T=t)$ denote the support of $Y_d \mid G=g,T=t$, for $d, g, t \in \{0,1\}$.
-We also assume: \begin{assumption}[Support] \end{assumption} Assumption \ref{ass:no_interaction} implies that the distribution of the potential outcome $Y_0$ should not change differently in the second period for the treatment group compared to the control group.
-That is, we allow a difference between the distributions of the potential outcome $Y_0$ between the treatment and control group, but this difference should be identical in both periods.
+The following assumption is the key for identification: \begin{assumption}[No-interaction] \end{assumption} Assumption \ref{ass:no_interaction} implies that the distribution of the potential outcome $Y^0$ should not change differently in the second period for the treatment group compared to the control group.
+That is, we allow a difference between the distributions of the potential outcome $Y^0$ between the treatment and control group, but this difference should be identical in both periods.
 This is a parallel trend type assumption on a transformation of the distribution and can be written as: